Segment-Wise Flow Matching for Vision-Aided mmWave V2I Beam Prediction: Simulation Results

 \subsubsection{Training Dynamics and Convergence}

-Fig.~\ref{fig:loss} shows all objectives dropping sharply in the first 20–30 epochs and then gradually stabilizing after epoch 50.
-The FM loss $\mathcal{L}_\mathrm{FM}$ and terminal loss $\mathcal{L}_\mathrm{Term}$ decay together, indicating that the learned vector field both matches local velocities and guides trajectories to the correct endpoint under few-step Euler integration.
-The cross-entropy loss $\mathcal{L}_\mathrm{CE}$ closely follows the total loss $\mathcal{L}$, and no late-stage divergence or oscillation appears, suggesting a stable, well-conditioned training process.
+Fig.~\ref{fig:loss} shows all objectives dropping sharply in the first 20 epochs and then gradually stabilizing after epoch 50.
+The steady drop of $\mathcal{L}_\mathrm{FM}$ indicates that the learned vector field successfully matches local velocities.
+Both $\mathcal{L}_\mathrm{CE}$ and $\mathcal{L}_\mathrm{Total}$ show similar decreasing trends.
+The absence of late-stage oscillation or divergence confirms a stable training process.